What happens when you evaluate the NHL Draft the way you'd evaluate an occupational screening standard.

 Discrimination Is Not Calibration

-AUC answers one question: does the draft rank future NHLers ahead of future non-NHLers?
-That's discrimination.
-It tells you whether the ordering is right.
-But it says nothing about whether teams are well-calibrated about the actual probability of success at each draft slot.
+AUC answers one question: does the draft tend to rank future NHLers ahead of future non-NHLers?
+That is discrimination.
+It tells you whether the ordering is directionally right.
+But it says nothing about whether teams are calibrated about the actual probability of success at each draft slot.

-Two screening systems can have identical AUCs but very different calibration.
+Two selection systems can have identical AUCs but very different calibration.
 One might assign realistic confidence levels to each score band.
-The other might behave as though high scores are near-certainties when the actual success rates are materially lower.
+The other might behave as though high scores are near-certainties when the historical success rates are materially lower.

-The draft may be decent at ranking prospects.
-It is likely much worse at pricing uncertainty.
+The draft may be reasonably good at ranking prospects.
+It is likely worse at pricing uncertainty.

 The Draft Cliff